 Visit Elne (Languedoc-Roussillon, France)

-Elne is a town situated on the Tech River about four kilometres inland from the Mediterranean coast of Languedoc-Roussillon, and 12 kilometres from Perpignan.
-It is in a raised position on the narrow strip of lowland that separates the Mediterranean from the foothills of the eastern Pyrenees to the south of Perpignana and with the mountains forming a suitably dramatic backdrop.
+Elne is on the Tech River about four kilometres inland from the Mediterranean coast of Languedoc-Roussillon and just 12 kilometres from Perpignan.
+The town is in a raised position on a narrow strip of lowland that separates the Mediterranean from the foothills of the eastern Pyrenees to the south of Perpignana and with the mountains as an attractive backdrop to the town.

 Elne falls into two parts, the Upper Town and the Lower Town.
-A visit to Elne Cathedral and cloisters in the Upper Town will be the highlight of your visit.
+A visit to Elne Cathedral and cloisters in the Upper Town is the highlight of your visit.
 Start at the Tourist Office in Place Sant Jordi.

 The roman style Cathedral Sainte-Eulalie-et-Sainte-Julie was completed in the 11th century.
-Work began on rebuilding the cathedral in the 14th century but was never completed, which explains the irregular appearance of the main facade - the tower on the right was built but not the tower on the left, so a much smaller tower was added later instead.
+Work began on rebuilding the cathedral in the 14th century but was never finished, which explains the irregular appearance of the main facade - the tower on the right was built at this time but not the tower on the left, so a much smaller tower was added later instead.
 The cathedral is notable for the lack of decorative stonework on the outside.

 The cloisters were also built over the course of three hundred years, which explains why some parts are more ornamented than others - despite this the closters are very beautiful, with marble arches featuring interesting capital stones surrounding a nicely maintained garden.
 The cloisters now also contain a Museum of History and a Museum of Archaeology.